Help Isolated Older Adults Near You

 Link to our Facebook Group for ideas and practical reminders.
 You can run a circle on your own but is most effective (and fun) as a team working together to help older adults and each other.
 That’s what makes it a circle!
 Reach out to others in your circle to share and generate ideas.
 Create your own group message to stay in contact with your circle of care; group text or WhatsApp are also good options.

 Remember, you are not alone.
 But prepare now in case emergencies arise.
 You can ask a person you are helping if they have an emergency contact they would like to share.
 If there is a medical emergency, your first call should always be 911.
+If you are wondering what actions you should take, here are some tools for you to consider: self-checker resources for possible COVID-19, and when to call 911.

 - Create a backup plan in case you become ill.
 Who can replace your friendly check-ins?